dgaydukov/cert-aws/sa/files/sa.md

 * dynamoDB/s3
 * lambda tags - since you can have up to 50 tags per resource, you can store some state in tags
 * global variable (not recommended) - if you run your lambda every minute, technically it should be executed in same container, so your global variable should persist
+`DeadLetterConfig` - you can configure sqs/sns to act as dead-letter queue, where all your failed events would go (when you call lambda you pass some payload - event, it can executed successfully or failed, in case you want to collect all failed events for later processing you can use DLQ)
+`AWS::Lambda::EventInvokeConfig` - configure max retry and destination for both fail/success events (usually you would want to put all failed events into DLQ for further processing)
+Invocation:
+* synchronous - if you call lambda from console you wait until lambda executed and return result `aws lambda invoke --function-name=sqs-InfoLambda --payload='{"user":"Jack"}' response.json`
+You will always get `StatusCode: 200`, even if lambda throw an error, yet in this case you will get `FunctionError: Unhandled`, but still 200.
+If lambda can't run the function for some reason you will get immediate error (if you pass invalid json as payload you will got `An error occurred (InvalidRequestContentException) when calling the Invoke operation: Could not parse request body into json: Could not parse payload into json: Unrecognized token 'abc'`)
+* asynchronous - lambda queue event for processing and return response.
+For async calls, lambda handles retry and can execute callback on destination
+`aws lambda invoke --function-name=sqs-InfoLambda --invocation-type=Event --payload='{"user":"Jack"}' response.json`.
+You get response immediately, yet `response.json` would be empty, you pass it to be consistent with sync call
+* trigger - resource that calls your lambda (for both cases you would see invocation as trigger under sqs console):
+    * event source mapping (`AWS::Lambda::EventSourceMapping`) - you can configure trigger as event source for sqs/sns/kinesis/MSK/dynamoDB streams (take a look at `sa/cloudformation/sqs-lambda.yml`)
+    Both sqs standard & fifo support as event source for lambda.
+    * direct invocation (`AWS::ApiGatewayV2::Integration`) - in this case you create invocation from other aws service like api gateway, and you also need to add permissions

 ###### Step Functions
 Step Functions - visual tool that allows you to build complex logic based on lambda and EC2 calls.
 They can also help overcome lambda max 900sec execution time, by joining several lambdas into one execution flow.